Luos-io/Documentation/get-started/get-started3.md

   <Image src="/img/get-started/get-started-3-7.png" darkSrc="/img/get-started/get-started-3-7.png"/>
 </div>

-5. Build and flash *board 2* by clicking on the right arrow button in the bottom left in VS Code.
+5. Build and flash _board 2_ by clicking on the right arrow button in the bottom left in VS Code.

 We are done!

-To check if everything is OK, plug a USB cable into _board 1,_ and power _board 2_ according to your previous choice (power pins or USB cable).
+To check if everything is OK, plug a USB cable into _board 1,_ and power _board 2_ according to your previous choice (power pins from _board 1_ or USB cable from computer).

-The LED of _board 1_ should blink thanks to _board 2_ blinker app.
+The LED of _board 1_ should blink thanks to the blinker app in _board 2_.

-**Congratulation, you just created your first Luos distributed system where a service from one board is used in another board to make a LED blink.**
+**Congratulation, you just created your first Luos distributed system where a service from one board is used in another board to perform an action on this second board.**

 ## 4. Use Pyluos to control your network